rhystirado/rock-paper-scissors/README.md

 Rock paper scissors game written using Javascript and HTML.
 The original version of this project was console-based and utilised text input.

+To play, the user selects either Rock, Paper, or Scissors.
+The computer will then also select Rock, Paper, or Scissors and the outcome of the game is output to the browser, with the score also updated.

+One point is awarded to the winner based on the following rules:
+Rock beats Scissors
+Paper beats Rock
+Scissors beats Paper

 ## Learning Outcomes

 - Practice manipulating the DOM